Omar-HA-Issa/pomodoro-productivity-app/README.md

 This repository contains three main branches used during development:

-- **`main`** – The primary production branch containing the final, stable version of the app.
+- **`main`**: The primary production branch containing the final, stable version of the app.
-- **`backup`** – Created during the transition from Supabase to SQLite to prevent app-breaking errors.
+- **`backup`**: Created during the transition from Supabase to SQLite to prevent app-breaking errors.
-- **`clean_up`** – Used for optimizing code, improving readability, and adding clearer explanations and documentation throughout the project.
+- **`clean_up`**: Used for optimizing code, improving readability, and adding clearer explanations and documentation throughout the project.

 Each branch served a specific purpose during different stages of development, ensuring stability as the application was being developed.